-The Grado SR60e has a pretty nifty sound signature, aside from the kind of unnecessary 2k spike, which causes some sibilance, but in no way as bad as a Grado can with an L-cushion.
-What does Sibilant mean?
+The Grado SR60e has a pretty nifty sound signature, aside from the kind of unnecessary 2k spike, which causes some issues, but in no way as bad as a Grado headphone with an L-cushion.
 The other issue is of build, and comfort to a lesser degree.

 Let’s face it: The build of a standard Grado is just not very good, and the 60e is no different especially being that it’s their entry level model.
 Comfort with the provided S cushions is a bit better, as the foamy padding is much better than their L cushion variety.